jrottinghuis/mens-erger-je-niet/README.md

   title="Begin layer"
   style="display: inline-block; margin: 0 auto; max-width: 1200px">

 The blue "begin" layer spots 35..39 are depicted with a dotted border, because they are not allowed.
 Only when a six is rolled can a new pawn enter the regular playing area.
 Let's call the regular playing area the "Event layer", marked with "E" in the diagram above.
 So now we have $(B34+6) mod 40 = E0$.
-To avoid confusion, we dropped the original "A" (from the Germain "Anfang" = start), and simply labeled the spot E0.
+To avoid confusion, we dropped the original "A" (from the German "Anfang" = start), and simply labeled the spot E0.
 Again, following the same logic for different players, we can see that yellow starts at B4, green at B14, and red at B24.
 These starting positions are unique in two ways: first, only the respective color can occupy them.
 This is similar to the home fields.
 Moreover, more than one pawn can be on the same begin field.

 <img